Grenade launcher: Rifle grenades

 The disadvantage of this method is that when soldiers want to launch grenades, they must mount the grenade to the muzzle prior to each shot.
 If they are surprised by a close-range threat while preparing to fire the grenade, they have to reverse the procedure before they can respond with rifle fire.
-Due to the lack of a barrel, rifle grenades also tend to be more difficult to fire accurately compared to underbarrel or standalone designs.
+Due to the lack of a barrel, rifle grenades also tend to be more difficult to fire accurately compared to under-barrel or stand-alone designs.